SECURE Act Becomes Law with Significant Impact on Retirement Savings

 - Plan adopted by filing due date for year may be treated as in effect as of close of year: The Act allows plan sponsors to adopt a qualified retirement plan after the close of a taxable year as long as the plan is adopted before the plan sponsor’s tax return filing deadline.
 Effective for tax years beginning after December 31, 2019.

 - Fiduciary safe harbor for selection of lifetime income provider: To encourage plan sponsors to provide lifetime income options, the Act creates a new fiduciary safe harbor for plan sponsors that include a lifetime income investment option.
 A fiduciary is deemed to have satisfied its fiduciary duties with respect to the selection of insurers for a guaranteed retirement income contract if the fiduciary receives certain written representations from the insurer.
-Also provides for portability of annuity or lifetime income options via a direct trustee- to-trustee transfer to another employer-sponsored retirement plan or IRA if a lifetime income investment is no longer authorized to be held as an investment option under the plan.
+It also provides for portability of annuity or lifetime income options via a direct trustee- to-trustee transfer to another employer-sponsored retirement plan or IRA if a lifetime income investment is no longer authorized to be held as an investment option under the plan.
 Effective date of December 20, 2019.

 - Multiple Employer Plans/Pooled Employer Plans: The Act allows two or more unrelated employers to join a pooled employer plan (PEP).
 This is a brand-new multiple employer plan (MEP) that has been promoted as a way smaller employers can pool together to participate in a single plan to save administrative costs.
 The Act also eliminates the notorious “one bad apple rule,” a rule under which a failure by one employer (or the plan itself) to satisfy an applicable plan requirement will result in the disqualification of the MEP for all employers maintaining the plan.
 Effective for plan years beginning after December 31, 2020.

 - Combined annual report for group of plans: The Act directs the IRS and DOL to provide for filing of a consolidated Form 5500 for similar plans.
-Plans eligible for consolidated filing must be defined contribution plans, with the same trustee, fiduciary, (or named fiduciaries), and plan administrator, using the identical plan year and investments (or investment options) to participants and Effective for plan years beginning after December 31, 2021.
+Plans eligible for consolidated filing must be defined contribution plans, with the same trustee, fiduciary, (or named fiduciaries), and plan administrator, using the identical plan year and investments (or investment options) to participants and beneficiaries.
+Effective for plan years beginning after December 31, 2021.

 - Increased penalties for failure to file retirement plan returns: The Act significantly increases the failure to file penalties for retirement plan returns.
 The Form 5500 penalty would be modified from $25 per day to $250 per day, not to exceed from $15,000 to $150,000.
-Failure to file a registration statement would incur a penalty of $10 per participant per day, not to exceed$50,000.
+Failure to file a registration statement would incur a penalty of $10 per participant per day, not to exceed $50,000.
 Failure to file a required notification of change would incur a penalty of $10 per day, not to exceed $10,000 for any failure.
-Failure to provide a required with holding notice incurs a penalty of$100 for each failure, not to exceed$50,000 for all failures during any calendar year.
+Failure to provide a required withholding notice incurs a penalty of $100 for each failure, not to exceed $50,000 for all failures during any calendar year.
 Effective for returns, statements, notices required to be filed or provided after December 31, 2019.

 If you have questions or would like additional information regarding the impact of these or other provisions of the SECURE Act, please contact Patti Smith or any member of your MCM service team.